Plugins Architecture Concepts

 Plugins are dynamic shared libraries (.so files in Unix, .dll files in Windows) that export C calling convention functions.
 Programs like Falco dynamically load these libraries and call the exported functions to extend Falco's support for event sources/fields.

 Plugins are versioned using semantic versioning to minimize regressions and compatibility issues.

 Plugins can be written in any language, as long as they export the required functions.
 Go, however, is the preferred language to write plugins, followed by C/C++.

 Plugins can implement one or more capabilities.
 In the scope of plugins, a capability is an extension of Falco's features in the form of a specific set of C function symbols exported by shared libraries.
-Currently, there are two plugin capabilities supported by the framework: event sourcing and field extraction.
+Currently, there are four plugin capabilities supported by the framework: event sourcing, field extraction, event parsing and async event